 |Heidi and our Exceptional White Cake|

-However, a few years back I met the significant other of my husband's best school chum Richard, from way, way back when.
+However, a few years back I met the significant other of my husband's best school chum Richard.
 Her name is Heidi, and her birthday is 6 days prior to mine.
 Born the same year, even!
 I was amazed!
 And even better?
 She LOVES white cake with white icing!
 Who'd-a thunkit?

 So when she and Rich were here visiting last weekend for the Annual Winefest Renaissance, for the benefit of the Boys and Girls Club of Aberdeen, I indulged in this mutual love for white cake with white icing for our birthday dinner on Friday (though my own actual birthday is not until this coming Saturday).